Robinlovelace/open-gat/README.md

 described in the wider context of transport planning research and the landscape of transport planning software, which is dominated by proprietary products.
-The paper then shifts gear, to focus on open source solutions for integrating geographic analysis in transport planning (data analysis and modelling) workflows.
-Three emerging software ecosystems are reviewed in depth: the programming languages R and Python, and the geographic information system QGIS.
-The review finds that each ecosystem already provides numerous ‘tools of the trade’ for integrating geographic analysis in transport research and that some of these tools are already being used in practice.
+The paper then shifts gear, to focus on open source solutions.
+Three emerging software ecosystems for integrating geographic analysis in transport planning (data analysis and modelling) workflows are reviewed in depth: the statistical programming language R, the general purpose programming language Python, and the geographic information system QGIS.
+Each ecosystem is found to provide numerous ‘tools of the trade’ for integrating geographic analysis in transport research, some of which are already being used in practice.
 In addition to integrating geographic considerations, the shift to such open source solutions will have wider benefits for reproducibility, transparency and democratic accountability in transport planning.
 <!--  transport planning experts and the public alike, -->